fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 No new reading for today!
 Food Blog Analysis is due.

 {% include alert.html class='danger' title='Food Blog Analysis' text="
 See the [Food Blog Analysis Guidelines](food-blog-analysis).
-Think back to the cookbook analysis assignment a few weeks ago, when we discussed how much you can learn about people and culture from cookbooks.
+Think back to the cookbook analysis assignment, when we discussed how much you can learn about people and culture from cookbooks.
 How much do you find this to be true for your food blog as well?
 "%}